gravitational/teleport/rfd/xxxx-command.md

 Notes:
 * Commands should take no user input - this will reduce the risk of exploitation through user input and to make sure that each invocation is the same.
-* If per-session MFA is enabled, Command should ask for "the tap" only once before executing all commands.
-* If a user is missing permissions to execute a command, an access request should be created.
+* If a user is missing permissions to execute a command, an access request should be created before any command is executed.
 * (Optional) On supported nodes, commands should be executed inside a cgroup created by Teleport to better control permissions (enhanced session recording).